autokey/autokey/README.rst

 ++++++++++++++++++++++++

 AutoKey can also be used directly from the cloned repo.
-This is useful, e.g., for trying out a new version without removing the current installed version.
+This is useful, e.g., for trying out a new version without removing a current installation.

 1. Start the Autokey daemon